digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 as ``𝕋(F)``.
 See the `Built-in functions`_ section for the complete list of built-in functions and their respective types.

-Equality on types is defined as structural equality and is only defined on ground-types, i.e., well-formed types in the type context ``ε``.

 Well-formed types
 .................